 Polycystic ovary syndrome is a common hormone disorder that affects 5-10% of all women in their reproductive years.
 PCOS accounts for nearly one-third of all infertility diagnoses and is very common among women with ovulatory disorders.

-PCOS is one of the most underdiagnosed diseases in the United States and surprisingly, most women who have it do not even know it.
+PCOS is one of the most underdiagnosed diseases in the United States, and surprisingly, most women who have it do not even know it.

 The truth is that most women are never officially diagnosed with PCOS until they start attempting to get pregnant.
-Difficulties with getting pregnant may be due to the irregular cycles that accompany PCOS and may require some type of treatment to improve the chances for pregnancy.
+Difficulties with getting pregnant may be due to the irregular cycles that accompany PCOS and may require some type of treatment to improve the chances of pregnancy.

 What is Polycystic Ovary Syndrome?

 Polycystic ovary syndrome is a hormonal imbalance disorder that affects up to 20% of reproductive-age women.
 Because the condition affects the body’s hormonal processes, it has an effect on ovulation and fertility.
 Many women with PCOS will have trouble conceiving naturally, but with the right treatment, chances of pregnancy are good.

 Reproductive hormones are abnormally regulated in women with polycystic ovarian syndrome.
 The usual interplay between hormones that results in the maturation of eggs and ovulation is abnormal, causing: